memgraph/docs/docs/database-functionalities/manage-user-privileges.md

 :::warning
 This is an Enterprise feature.
-If the Memgraph Enterprise is not activated all the created users will be granted all of the privileges.
+If the Memgraph Enterprise is not activated, all the created users will be granted all of the privileges.
 Regardless, all of the previously defined privileges will still be applied.
 :::